 September 23, 2019

-Earlier this month, IBSA CEO Sharon Robertson and Senior Manager Industry Insights, Juliana Potulic travelled to Singapore to better understand how Singapore was able to transform it’s Vocational Education and Training (VET) system and build the technical skills base of the country.
+In September 2019, IBSA CEO Sharon Robertson and Senior Manager Industry Insights, Juliana Potulic travelled to Singapore to better understand how Singapore was able to transform it’s Vocational Education and Training (VET) system and build the technical skills base of the country.
 With manufacturing accounting for around one fifth of Singapore’s economy and employing close to 15% of the workforce, IBSA also met with key Aerospace and Advanced Manufacturing stakeholders to gather insights into the challenges and industry skills needs in Singapore and across the Asia Pacific region.

 Insights into Singapore’s VET System